-Introduce Yourself and Chapter Discussions are parts of the Extra Credit Assignments.
+Each Chapter Discussion is a parts of the Extra Credit Assignments.
 Details are in the section Assignments.

 Policies

 Please review the FIU's Policies webpage.
 The policies webpage contains essential information regarding guidelines relevant to all courses at FIU, as well as additional information about acceptable netiquette for online courses.
 For additional information, please visit FIU's Policy and Procedure Library.